|Course Length:||2 Years Full-Time|

 How will I study?

-You will be taught using a combination of seminars, lectures, tutorials, work-based learning and technology enhanced learning.
-The theory part of the programme is delivered during the normal working week (Monday to Friday).
-While the majority of classes will take place at Edge Hill University, some modules may involve studying at sites other than Ormskirk in which case you will be responsible for travel and parking costs.
+The programme places emphasis on independent learning, supported by classroom-based sessions and the use of technology enhanced learning.
+While the majority of classes will take place at Edge Hill University, some may involve studying at sites other than Ormskirk in which case you will be responsible for travel and parking costs.

-You will spend 50% of your time in practice which will be undertaken in hospitals and community settings within the NHS, local authority, independent and voluntary organisations.
-You will be supported by a practice placement mentor/supervisor and a practice education facilitator.
+You will develop clinical skills confidence through a combination of simulated education and extensive time in practice undertaken in hospital and community settings within the NHS, local authorities, and independent and voluntary organisations.
+Practice settings will be drawn from our network of more than 600 placement locations across Merseyside, Cheshire and Lancashire.
+You will be supported by a practice placement assessor and supervisor.

 How will I be assessed?

 In each year, you will be assessed by a written assessment, oral assessment, a simulated practical assessment and an examination.

 While on practice placement, you will be supported in the development of the application of knowledge and skills, leading to the assessment of related proficiencies.

 You will taught by professionals in children’s nursing, other fields of nursing, and other specialist areas within health and social care.